Minwax Warm Satin vs Clear Satin Polyurethane — Which Gives the Better Finish?

 Usability: Is it Good for Furnished or Unfurnished Wood?

 Currently, there is limited information regarding the usability of these items.
 Both products come with a manual of instructions on how to apply them on surfaces.
-So, I suggest following these instructions carefully.
+So, we suggest following these instructions carefully.

 Both items can be used and applied to furnished or unfurnished wood.
 Both products are effective on these wood surfaces.